Where to Find Opal

-44 mapped opal spots across 12 U.S. states.
+49 mapped opal spots across 21 regions in 2 countries.
+Pick a region for its local guide, or browse every spot by country below.
 Opal forms when silica-rich water dries out in cavities.
 Common opal is widely scattered; precious opal is concentrated in Nevada (Virgin Valley), Oregon (Opal Butte), and Idaho (Spencer).

 Opal rockhounding FAQ

-Where is the best place to find opal in the U.S.?+
+Where is the best place to find opal?+

 Utah, Idaho, Nevada have the highest concentrations of opal in this list.
-Each state's quality and access varies — open the linked state pages for a detailed view.
+Quality and access vary by area, so open the linked region pages for a detailed view.

 How many opal rockhounding spots does RockHoundR track?+

-44 mapped spots across 12 states.
+49 mapped spots across 21 regions in 2 countries.
 The app keeps these on a map alongside your private finds.

 Can I legally collect opal on public land?+

-Casual hand collecting of common rocks and minerals like opal is allowed on most BLM and U.S. Forest Service land, with daily and annual limits set by the local field office.
+In the U.S., casual hand collecting of common rocks and minerals like opal is allowed on most BLM and U.S. Forest Service land, with daily and annual limits set by the local field office.
 National parks, most state parks, and tribal land are off-limits.
-Always check with the managing agency before a trip.
+Rules differ by country and region, so always check with the managing agency before a trip.

 How do I identify opal in the field?+